 State testing continues, even for virtual students

-Chloe Sapp, Staff reporter
+Chloe Sapp, Content Editor-in-Chief

 With the testing season for Ritenour High School coming up, students and teachers are starting to feel the pressure.